NETWAYS/lconf/doc/export.md

 * all contacts for host/service objects **must** have at least one `host_notification_command` and `service_notification_command` defined

-If one of these requirements is missing, the migration export will not generate any notification object.
+If one of these requirements is missing, the migration export log a verbose warning that it failed to fetch the commands.
+If will then use a fallback: `mail-host-notification` and `mail-service-notification` are already provided in the `default-templates.conf` file.
+You'll see a log entry with 'ATTENTION' then.

 > **Tip**
 >